Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 *Self-study Questions:*

 **Q.4.
-How do mosquitoes contribute to the extinction of native Hawaiin birds?**
+How do mosquitoes contribute to the extinction of native Hawaiian birds?**

 **Q.5.
 Why are there mosquitos on Hawaii?**